 Lying just 20 minutes by boat from Derawan, ‘Whale Shark Point’ is one of Kalimantan’s best kept secrets.
 But it won't be for long.
-Read on to learn more about this under-the-radar destination and its exceptional whale shark experiences.
+Read on to learn more about the exceptional whale shark experiences in this under-the-radar destination and start planning your trip today.

 Kalimantan's big secret, whale sharks